cphann/remixi-music-rating-webapp/README.md

         > UpdateRating.js // Users use this when they click the update button to modify an existing rating
         > DeleteRating.js // Users use this when they click the delete button to remove a rating from the database
         > SearchRating.js // Users use this to search for ratings by artist, song, and min/max star ratings
+        > App.js // The root component that initializes the user session, handles routing, and provides the main structure of the webapp

 backend
     > Controller/Api